Doctoral education (PhD) overview

 Most of the departments advertise their doctoral positions on Lund University’s main website, through the doctoral job vacancy page.

 You should always check the relevant faculty or department’s website pages for any additional notices and specific forms and instructions about their application process.

 For the majority of doctoral positions at Lund University, you apply online through our online job portal and complete the requirements as advertised for the specific vacancy and in line with the process described by the department.
 Application documents are sent directly to the department including officially certified copies of documents/certificates/transcripts and other supporting documents, as required for the specific position/particular department.
 Authorised translations are often needed.
 You may need to provide additional details of your academic background, e.g. syllabi, course descriptions and literature lists.

 If you are self-funded through external scholarships or funding, you should make direct contact with the relevant department.

-For additional information or clarification, please review the PhD application information on the faculty webpages or contact the relevant department to discuss opportunities for PhD study and the procedure for applying.
+For additional information or clarification, please review the doctoral education application information on the faculty webpages or contact the relevant department to discuss opportunities for doctoral education and the procedure for applying.

 - Find current PhD positions on our vacancies page

 - Links to faculty and department websites with more PhD information